processing/p5.js/contributor_docs/access.md

 ## Maintenance

 We also affirm our intention to maintain the existing feature set of p5.js.
-We'd like to fix bugs regardless of which area of the codebase they're in or how closely they are related to our focus on access.
+We'd like to fix bugs regardless of which area of the codebase they're in because we believe consistency of the tool makes it more accessible for beginners.